-In addition, since version 1.20, the dScope Series III can hook in to the host PC Windows sound card architecture to enable it to generate and analyze signals through Windows sound devices.
-This allows FFT type measurements of signals from Windows sound devices and a full range of generation options.
+In addition the dScope Series III can hook in to the host PC Windows sound card architecture to enable it to generate and analyze signals through Windows sound devices (WDM or ASIO).
+This allows seamless measurements of signals from Windows sound devices and a full range of generation options.
 This is only possible with the dScope hardware connected.

 Within seconds of installing the software you can be taking measurements and getting results.
 The software can make a large number of measurements simultaneously and multiple screen "pages" allow you to manage and view these easily.
 Among the measurements that can be performed and displayed simultaneously are:

 • Sweeps of up to 4 measurements simultaneously

 • Up to 40 simultaneous FFT derived measurements